ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 Globus is a web-based file transfer system that works in the background to move files between systems with "Globus Endpoints".
 Nightingale will have a permanent Globus Endpoint (with a name announced at that time).
 To transfer files to and from your directories using Globus, you will have to authenticate that endpoint, using your already-existing NCSA username, password, and NCSA Duo account.

+.. _globus-link:

 One-Time Setup [Hydro and Nightingale Only]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+These one-time setup steps are only required for Hydro and Nightingale users; Delta and ICC users can jump directly to the :ref:`transfer steps <transfer-globus>`.

 You will need to set up a separate account on `globus.org <globus.org>`_, that will have a username and a separate password.
 To use Globus to transfer files to and from Nightingale, you will need to "link" your new Globus account with your NCSA identity.